 Under the Company's current equity incentive program, the Company issues equity awards from its 2004 Equity Incentive Plan (the "2004 Plan"), which provides for the grant of options to purchase shares of its common stock, stock appreciation rights, restricted stock units, performance shares, performance units and deferred stock units to its employees, consultants and members of its Board of Directors.
-The 2004 Plan permits the issuance of up to 32.0 million shares of common stock.
-Any 2004 Plan awards of restricted stock units, performance shares, performance units or deferred stock units with a per share or unit purchase price lower than 100% of fair market value on the grant date are counted against the total number of shares issuable under the 2004 Plan as 1.8 shares for every one share subject thereto.
+The 2004 Plan currently permits the issuance of up to 32.0 million shares of common stock.
+Any 2004 Plan awards of restricted stock units, performance shares, performance units or deferred stock units with a per share or unit purchase price lower than 100% of fair market value on the grant date are currently counted against the total number of shares issuable under the 2004 Plan as 1.8 shares for every one share subject thereto.

-The following table summarizes the combined activity under the equity incentive plans for the indicated period:
+The following table summarizes the combined activity under the Company's equity incentive plans for the indicated period:

 (In thousands) Available For Grant

-Balances as of June 30, 2012(1) 7,969
+Balances as of June 30, 2013 (1) 6,696

-Restricted stock units granted (2)(3) (1,400)
+Restricted stock units granted(2)(3) (1,224)

-Restricted stock units canceled (2) 120
+Restricted stock units canceled (2) 36

-Options canceled/expired/forfeited 144
+Options canceled/expired/forfeited 27

-Plan shares expired (4) (4)
+Plan shares expired (4) (18)

-Balances as of September 30, 2012 (1) 6,829
+Balances as of September 30, 2013(1) 5,517

 - (1) Includes shares available for issuance under the 2004 Plan, as well as under the Company's 1998 Outside Director Option Plan (the "Outside Director Plan"), which only permits the issuance of stock options to the Company's non-employee members of the Board of Directors.
-As of September 30, 2012, 1.7 million shares were available for grant under the Outside Director Plan. - (2) The number of restricted stock units provided in this row reflects the application of the 1.8x multiple described - (3) Includes 0.3 million restricted stock units (reflected as 0.6 million shares in this table due to the application of the 1.8x multiple described above) granted to senior management during the three months ended September 30, 2012 with performance-based vesting criteria (in addition to service-based vesting criteria for any of such restricted stock units that are deemed to have been earned).
-As of September 30, 2012, it had not yet been determined the extent to which (if at all) the performance-based vesting criteria of such restricted stock units had been satisfied.
-Therefore, this line item includes all such performance-based restricted stock units, reported at the maximum possible number of shares that may ultimately be issuable under such restricted stock units if all applicable performance-based criteria are achieved at their maximum and all applicable service-based criteria are fully satisfied.

-(4) Represents the portion of shares listed as "Options canceled/expired/forfeited" above that were issued under the Company's equity incentive plans other than the 2004 Plan or the Outside Director Plan.
+As of September 30, 2013, 1.7 million shares were available for grant under the Outside Director Plan. - (2) The number of restricted stock units provided in this row reflects the application of the 1.8x multiple described above. - (3) Includes 0.3 million (reflected as 0.6 million shares in this table due to the application of the 1.8x multiple described above) restricted stock units granted to senior management during the three months ended September 30, 2013 with performance-based vesting criteria (in addition to service-based vesting criteria for any of such restricted stock units that are deemed to have been earned).
+As of September 30, 2013, it had not yet been determined the extent to which (if at all) the performance-based vesting criteria of such restricted stock units had been satisfied.
+Therefore, this line item includes all such performance-based restricted stock units, granted during such fiscal period, reported at the maximum possible number of shares that may ultimately be issuable under such restricted stock units if all applicable performance-based criteria are achieved at their maximum and all applicable service-based criteria are fully satisfied. - (4) Represents the portion of shares listed as "Options canceled/expired/forfeited" above that were issued under the Company's equity incentive plans other than the 2004 Plan or the Outside Director Plan.
 Because the Company is only currently authorized to issue equity awards under the 2004 Plan and the Outside Director Plan, any equity awards that are canceled, expire or are forfeited under any other Company equity incentive plans do not result in additional shares being available to the Company for future grant.